 Event reports and other reports such as statute of limitations, allow you to quickly see upcoming events in the next 15 or 30 days for your caseload, or the entire firm.

 You can even print it in a user-friendly format to take with you.

 Any standard personal injury case will have hundreds of documents throughout the case lifecycle.
 Therefore, it is critical for personal injury lawyers to not only manage these documents but also collaborate on them to ensure faster case processing.

-An ideal legal case management software solution should enable attorneys to store an unlimited amount of legal files in the Cloud, including PDFs, Word documents, images, audio, and video files.
-Furthermore, attorneys should be able to intuitively name, categorize, and label their case files for efficient search, and information management inside their law practice.
+CloudLex’s case management software solution enables attorneys to store an unlimited amount of case files in the Cloud, including PDFs, Word documents, images, audio, and video files.
+Furthermore, attorneys should be able to intuitively name, categorize, and label their case files for efficient searching, and information management inside their law practice.

 Management Reports & Dashboard